 Science has helped us to do away with a lot of fruitless ideas, and scientists would do well to ask themselves whether man’s dominion over animals isn’t one of them.
 The idea of man as lord of beasts is as old as Adam and Eve, and arguably, this idea of man’s privilege has discouraged him from collaborating with his environment in favor of exploiting it.
 In a man-first paradigm, it begs the question of whether humanity is out of sync with its surroundings – we extract minerals from the Earth and, in return, poison our natural resources with fossil fuels and plastics.
 And why should we care?
 Man is in charge and the world is our oyster.

-The Bottom Line: Researchers, laboratories, and governments do take great pains to ensure that animal testing achieves the highest possible ethical standards.
-That being said, as a species for whom incarceration is one of the steepest punishments, we must continually investigate our motivations and justifications for using almost 20 million animals in 2020 for animal testing across the US.
+The Bottom Line: Researchers, laboratories, and governments take great pains to ensure that animal testing achieves the highest possible ethical standards.
+That being said, as a species for whom incarceration is one of the steepest punishments, we must continually investigate our motivations and justifications for using an estimated 120 million animals a year globally for animal testing across the US.
 In what cases do you think animal testing is justified?